 It is possible to discuss with breeders any allergy concerns and find bloodlines that are specifically bred to be less allergy-provoking.
 All feline breeds produce the allergy-provoking protein, every kitty has dander, and all breeds other than true hairless varieties will shed.
 Owners need to keep this in mind when searching for a hypoallergenic cat breed.

 If possible potential Bengal owners should spend some time with the kittens and the parents of the kittens they will be adopting.
 They may also want to spend time with different Bengals to see what kind of reaction each different cat will provoke.
-Having this close contact a few times before adoption can be extremely helpful to see if this breed triggers an allergic reaction.
+Having this close contact a few times before adoption can be extremely helpful in seeing if this breed triggers an allergic reaction.